curi/fi/docs/_pub_drafts/aus-constitution-contradiction.md

 ---
-title: (done) The Constitution of Australia says no one is eligible for office
+title: The Constitution of Australia says no one is eligible for office
 author: Max Kaye
 date: 2020-07-17
 layout: post
 parent: Public Drafts
+done: true
 ---

 My goal with this post is to tackle a small argument while communicating and structuring it well.